ciubotarum/learning-path/databases/learndatabase.md

 ```sh
 INSERT INTO shops VALUES(1, 'Common Grounds', NULL);
 ```
-3. Update an existig value in the table with another
+3. Update an existig value in the table with another, or change values
 ```sh
 UPDATE groceries
 SET aisle = 7